lim147/lim147.github.io/README.md

 # lim147.github.io
-This is repositoty to set up my webpage.
+This is repository to set up my webpage.